kavindukalinga/PostgreSQL-Database-Encryption-using-Pgcrypto/README.md

 ## View Data

-The private key in server `keys/private.key` should be deleted, otherwise anyone who has access to the server can get the key.
+The private key in server `keys/private.key` should be removed, otherwise anyone who has access to the server can get the key.
 But public key `keys/public.key` is always there to encrypt data.

 ### Without Private.key

-Without the prvate.key, the encrypted data can not be decrypted.
+Without the private.key, the encrypted data can not be decrypted.

 ```sql
 SELECT * FROM public.cc